 2. Look for outlets where you can apply your intelligence: Seek opportunities where you can utilize your intelligence.
 You can find ways to use it in your current profession or in a hobby or vocation outside your work.
 What’s important is that you allow your talent to be seen in the world – it will give you a boost of energy and make you feel like you’re in power.
 For instance, if you’re an accountant by profession, but you know you also have high musical intelligence, you can join a choir and take singing lessons.
 If you’re a recruiting manager and you have high visual and spatial intelligence, you can spend time on the weekends painting.

 3. Improve and build on your natural intelligence: The road to mastery requires that we regularly work on our craft.
 Anyone who has excelled in any field has had to educate themselves and receive guidance from trainers, mentors, and others with more experience.
 Similarly, you can build on your knowledge and boost your performance by signing up for classes, reading, and getting an apprenticeship with someone who is well versed in your field.
 No matter how good you become, stay humble, and don’t stagnate out of complacency.
 Your brain is brimming with potential which can only be utilized if you’re willing to stretch yourself and move beyond your comfort zone.

-While our intelligence might bring us financial success, accolades, and fame, we should not allow these rewards to be the main drivers to harness it.
-Instead, we should view our smarts as a vehicle to mobilize our soul-mission of fulfilling our potential and helping others.
+While our intelligence might bring us financial success, accolades, and fame, these rewards shouldn’t be the main motivation for harnessing our brilliance.
+Instead, we should be driven to use it to change the lives of other for the better.
 The trail we leave behind will bear our unique signature in the eternal sands of time.